skatejs/skatejs/README.md

 Skate takes about 350ms to go through 100k elements.
 With Polymer and X-Tags, in browsers that natively support Custom Elements, there's almost zero overhead because they don't need to use Mutation Observers.
 With no native support, they take around 200ms.

-The real difference comes in when you have to polyfill Mutation Observers.
+The real difference comes in when you [have to polyfill Mutation Observers](http://caniuse.com/#feat=mutationobserver).
 In IE9, Skate goes through 100k elements in a mere ~2s.
-The mutation observer polyfill used by Polymer and X-Tags (and probably some others) takes ~25s.
+Polymer and X-Tags take around 25s (that's not a typo).
+Even if you bring this down to a reasonable 5k elements, it'll still take them over a second to process the elements.